appsmithorg/appsmith-docs/website/docs/getting-started/setup/instance-configuration/file-size-limit.md

 ## Change reverse proxy or load balancer limit

-If your Appsmith instance is behind a reverse proxy or load balancer, you also need to configure the file upload limits in the proxy or load balancer settings.
+If your Appsmith instance is behind a reverse proxy or load balancer, you also need to configure the file size limits in the proxy or load balancer settings.
 Below are example configurations:

-* **Nginx**: Add or update the following directive in your Nginx configuration file to support an upload limit of 500 MB:
+* **Nginx**: Add or update the following directive in your Nginx configuration file to support an size limit of 500 MB:

  ```bash
   client_max_body_size 500M;